 BEST COMPUTER SOUNDBAR

 If you thought soundbars were only for TVs, you’d be wrong.
-The TaoTronics soundbar brings the convenient, single speaker design from your entertainment center to your computer.
-It connects to your desktop or laptop via USB and has a handy and big volume control on the side of the speaker.
-It’s best suited if you have a desktop stand for your laptop, so you can slide the speaker under the stand, or else it has to sit behind your laptop screen, which isn’t optimal.
+This Creative Stage soundbar brings the convenient, single speaker design from your entertainment center to your computer.
+It connects to your desktop or laptop via aux input and even has a wired subwoofer if you really want to get the most out of it.
+The only drawback is that you’ll need a big desk if you’re going to use it, as the soundbar is just under 24 inches long.

 19. Logitech S120 2.0